John Larroquette: The John Larroquette Show

-Instead of a spinoff, Larroquette and Don Reo developed a show revolving around some of Larroquette's own personal demons, particularly alcoholism.
+Instead of a spin-off, Larroquette and Don Reo developed a show revolving around some of Larroquette's own personal demons, particularly alcoholism.
 The John Larroquette Show, named by the insistence of NBC, starred Larroquette as the character John Hemingway.
 The show was lauded by critics, but failed to attract the prime-time audience, ranking around number 97 for most of the first season.

 NBC threatened cancellation; however, Larroquette and Reo were granted the chance to retool the series, which saw it carry on for just over two more seasons, ending during its fourth season after 84 episodes, the last six of which were not aired.
 The show has a loyal cult following, although the series has never received an official home video release from Warner Bros.

 Boston Legal and other television roles

 In 1998, he guest-starred on three episodes of the legal drama The Practice.
 His portrayal of Joey Heric, a wealthy, wisecracking, narcissistic psychopath with a habit of stabbing his gay lovers to death, won him his fifth Emmy Award.
 He reprised the role for one episode in 2002, for which he was once again nominated for an Emmy Award.
 He also appeared in an episode of The West Wing as White House Counsel Lionel Tribbey.

 In 2003, Larroquette reprised his narration for the remake of The Texas Chainsaw Massacre.
 From 2004 to 2006, he played the title role in the McBride series of ten Hallmark Mysteries television films.
-In 2007, he joined the cast of Boston Legal playing Carl Sack, a serious, ethical lawyer (the polar opposite of his more famous lawyer character, Dan Fielding).
+In 2007, he joined the cast of Boston Legal playing Carl Sack, a serious, ethical lawyer.
 He also guest-starred in the drama House where he played a previously catatonic father awakened to try to save his son.

 From 2014 to 2018, Larroquette was a regular on The Librarians as Jenkins (actually the long-lived Camelot knight Sir Galahad), who provides support to the Librarians as a researcher and caretaker.